fBosch/react-workshop/presentation.md

 It is possible to write a React application only by using the `React.createElement` API, but it can be hard to maintain — so Facebook has invented an abstraction layer called JSX, which allows us to work with elements in a manner that we're more accustomed to: HTML.

-It is not completely like HTML, it still relies on the same data structures as the raw API — for example; differences like the `className` property instead of using `class`.
+It is not completely like HTML, it still relies on the same data structures as the raw API, for example: differences like the `className` property instead of using `class`.

-JSX needs to be transpiled to regular JavaScript using a transpiler, like Babel, that will turn the JSX element declarations into `React.createElement` function calls.
+JSX needs to be transpiled to regular JavaScript using a transpiler (Babel) — that will turn the JSX element declarations into `React.createElement` function calls.

 Summarized — JSX is **highly** recommended syntactic sugar when building a React application